MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/enhanced-user-notifications.md

 Additionally, these approval levels must be requested and set for both local and remote notifications.

 Notification permission should be requested as soon as the app launches by adding the following code to the `FinishedLaunching` method of the `AppDelegate` and setting the desired notification type (`UNAuthorizationOptions`):
+NOTE: As UNUserNotificationCenter is only available from iOS 10+ it is good practise to check we are on at lease that version, before sending the request.

 ```csharp
 using UserNotifications;